detro/detro.github.io/_posts/2013-11-19-resettling.md

 1. I have bought and setup a [N54L](http://www8.hp.com/uk/en/products/proliant-servers/product-detail.html?oid=5336624#!tab=features)
 [ZFS](http://en.wikipedia.org/wiki/ZFS) NAS at home: some of the decisions I made during that are worth sharing
-2. I need to write an update on the status of the [GhostDriver](https://github.com/detro/ghostdriver) and [PhantomJS](http://phantomjs.org) projects
+2. Give an update on the status of the [GhostDriver](https://github.com/detro/ghostdriver) and [PhantomJS](http://phantomjs.org) projects
-3. I have a satiric bible-related story that I want to publish (very short and quite offensive :P)
+3. A satiric bible-related story that I want to publish (very short and quite offensive :P)
-4. ...
-TODO ...
+4. [Sulfur](https://github.com/detro/sulfur), that I haven't introduced nor documented properly
+5. 2013 is the year I read the most in my life
+6. I'm leaving Amazon AIV to go to work at eBay

 ## Catching up with personal projects